Neural CRNs: A Natural Implementation of Learning in Chemical Reaction Networks: Results

-\textbf{Stage $\mathrm{\mathbf{N2}}$: Creating the adjoint species (transitioning to feedback phase).} This stage prepares the Neural CRN for the feedback phase by creating the adjoint species $A$.
-In a typical Neural ODE pipeline, creating adjoints involves three distinct steps: (i) output calculation $\hat{y} = \bs W_{\mathrm{out}} \odot \bs z$ , (ii) loss estimation $\mc L = \frac{1}{2} (\hat{y} - y)^2$, and (iii) adjoint computation $\bs a = \frac{\partial \mc L}{\partial \bs z}$.
-In our framework, these three steps are consolidated into a single computation: This arithmetic expression is implemented as a CRN by programming the $Z_1$ and $Z_2$ species to produce a stoichiometrically equal amounts of $A^+$ species and the $Y$ species to produce an equal amount of $A^-$ species, as shown in the \mrm{N2} row of Table~\ref{tab:ncrn_supervised}.
-In a feedforward-only variant (i.e., without learning), this stage can be reconfigured to directly compute the output $\hat{y} = z_1 + z_2$, by programming $Z_1$ and $Z_2$ to produce the $\hat{Y}$ species.
+\textbf{Stage $\mathrm{\mathbf{N2}}$: Creating the adjoint species (transitioning into the feedback phase).} This stage prepares the Neural CRN for the feedback phase by creating the adjoint species $A$.
+In a typical Neural ODE pipeline, the creation of adjoints involves three distinct steps: (i) output calculation $\hat{y} = \bs W_{\mathrm{out}} \odot \bs z$ , (ii) loss estimation $\mc L = \frac{1}{2} (\hat{y} - y)^2$, and (iii) adjoint computation $\bs a = \frac{\partial \mc L}{\partial \bs z}$.
+In our framework, we combine these three steps into a single arithmetic expression as follows: The CRN for this expression is implemented by programming $Z_1$ and $Z_2$ to produce stoichiometrically equal amounts of $A^+$ species, and $Y$ to produce equal amounts of $A^-$ species (see row \mrm{N2} of Table~\ref{tab:ncrn_supervised}).
+In a feedforward-only Neural CRN system, this stage can be reconfigured to directly compute the output $\hat{y} = z_1 + z_2$, by programming $Z_1$ and $Z_2$ to produce the $\hat{Y}$ species.

 \textbf{Stage $\mathrm{\mathbf{N3}}$: Accumulating the gradient species (feedback phase).} This stage represents the core computations involved in the feedback phase of supervised learning.
-Table~\ref{tab:ncrn_bwd_all} shows how the three feedback ODEs of $\bs z$, $\bs a$, and $\bs g_\theta$ from the Neural ODE framework are translated into corresponding \textit{feedback CRNs} of $Z$, $A$, and $G$ species in the Neural CRN framework.
+Table~\ref{tab:ncrn_bwd_all} shows how the three feedback ODEs of $\bs z$, $\bs a$, and $\bs g_\theta$ in the Neural ODE framework are translated into the corresponding \textit{feedback CRNs} of $Z$, $A$, and $G$ species.
 The first row lists the feedback ODEs, originally defined to evolve backward in time.
 The second row inverts their signs, converting them into forward-time ODEs.
-The third row substitutes the $f_\theta$ expression in these ODEs.
+The third row substitutes the $f_\theta$ expression into these ODEs.
 The fourth row decomposes them into individual differential terms.
-The fifth row categorizes these terms by types and specifies the appropriate translation template translation template to convert them into corresponding CRNs (see Table~\ref{tab:ode_types}).
-Finally, the sixth row defines the initial concentrations of the state species $Z$, $A$, and $G$: (a) the $Z$ species retain their concentrations from the end of Stage \mrm{N1}, (b) the $A$ species are initialized at the end of Stage \mrm{N2}, and (c) the $G$ species are initialized with zero concentration (no action required).
+The fifth row categorizes these terms and specifies the appropriate translation template to convert them into CRNs (see Table~\ref{tab:ode_types}).
+Finally, the sixth row defines the initial concentrations of the state species $Z$, $A$, and $G$: (a) $Z$ species retain their concentrations from the end of the \mrm{N1} stage, (b) $A$ species are initialized at the end of the \mrm{N2} stage, and (c) $G$ species are initialized with zero concentration (no action required).